jpherbst/qot-stack/readme.md

 ```
 The modprobe command should automatically load both the QoT module as well as the x86 QoT clock driver.
 If it succeeds, running the `lsmod` command should list two modules `qot` and `qot_x86`.
 If this does not work you can use `insmod` to load both the kernel modules manually from the path to contains their respective .ko files.
 See the Makefile (used in the previous section) for the path to where the kernel module binaries are installed.

-Now run the `ivshmem server` which provides the shared memory space used to transfer QoT information and timeline mappings from the host to the guests (this needs to be checked)
+Now run the `ivshmem server` which provides the shared memory space used to transfer QoT information and timeline mappings from the host to the guests.
 ```
-$> ivshmem-server -F -v
+$> sudo ivshmem-server -F -v
 ```
 NOTE: If the above command fails, the following command may have to be executed:
 ```